guidance-guarantee-programme/pension_guidance/content/work_out_income.md

 ###What you do with your pension pot

 You decide to take 25% of your pot tax free and take money from this amount every year.
 You buy a single annuity with the rest.
-This kind of annuity won't continue to pay to your spouse or partner after you die.
+This kind of annuity won’t continue to pay to your spouse or partner after you die.

 What you do with it | Amount
 - | -